COVID-19 update: Koochiching County - 88 positive cases, 3 deaths, total

-The daily COVID-19 situation update provided by the Minnesota Department of Health today lists Koochiching County up one case of COVID-19 from Sunday to 88 positive cumulative positive cases, with three deaths.
+The daily COVID-19 situation update provided by the Minnesota Department of Health today lists Koochiching County has 88 positive cumulative COVID-19 cases, with three deaths.

 The local number of people no longer needing isolation 81.
 The number is updated weekly on Thursdays.